JadeCong/JadeCong.github.io/_drafts/example_draft.md

 layout: post
 title: Example Draft
 description: >
-  This is an example that how to make a draft page.
+  This is an example that how to make a post-type draft post.
 hide_description:
 image:
   path: